Lanzarote is the island where I live, the place that has changed my life, and I would like to share with you the beauties of this corner of paradise!

 If you are going to visit this wonderful island, I recommend to respect it!

 Lanzarote is the northernmost island of the Canary archipelago and is only 170 km from the African coast.
 It has a population of about 140,000 inhabitants and the capital is Arrecife.
-It is the largest city and is where you can find all the main services of the island: from the hospital to the Police Commissariat.
+It’s the largest city and is where you can find all the main services of the island: from the hospital to the Police Commissariat.

 If you are looking for a great nightlife you will be a bit disappointed.
-Only in Puerto del Carmen or Arrecife you can find some clubs that remain open until late at night, and most of the customers are tourists.
+Only in Puerto del Carmen or Arrecife you can find clubs that remain open until late at night, and most of the customers are tourists.

 Often, the various island towns organize, especially in summer, traditional local festivals that last a weekend or a little longer.
 They are very fun and help to understand the true spirit of the island, as the majority of participants are locals.
 Here you can find markets, food stalls and drinks, stages with different types of music and many other initiatives to entertain the present audience.